CollaboRateMgmt/CollaboRate/README.md

 Due to the new process, crowd members can measure each others' contributions exactly.
 The organization is also able to measure the project's exact 'intellectual effort size'.
 The customer pays based on this size.

-All this results in increased, inclusive and fair earning potential for the customer, organization and the crowd members alike.
+So, we get increased, inclusive and fair earning potential for all:
+customer, organization and the crowd.

 The process and tool systematically solve the problems seen with a very large number of people working on the same project.
 It will become the most common way of working in the commercial IT industry, due to the benefits that it will provide customers, organizations and employees alike.
 The most exciting benefits would be for the common IT employees (technical staff), who will be considered as the crowd.
 They will enjoy more transparency, freedom and opportunities than ever before.